Netherlands in the Eurovision Song Contest 2022: At Eurovision

 A video postcard introduced S10's performance in the first semi-final of the Eurovision Song Contest 2022.
 The postcard was filmed in Ravenna in Emilia-Romagna and featured virtual projections of the S10 across the location.

-According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
+According to Eurovision rules, all countries with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 25 January 2022, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 The Netherlands was placed into the first semi-final, which was held on 10 May 2022, and has been scheduled to perform in the first half of the show.